umbraco/UmbracoDocs/11/umbraco-cms/extending/packages/types-of-packages.md

 NuGet maintains a reference list of packages used in the project and ensures the ability to restore and update the packages from that list.

-## Package zip-files
+## Package zip files

 {% hint style="warning" %}
-Zip-file packages are only available for Umbraco CMS 8 and earlier versions.
+zip file packages are only available for Umbraco CMS 8 and earlier versions.

 Refer to the [NuGet Packages](#nuget-packages) section above, if your website is using Umbraco 10 or a later version.
 {% endhint %}